 For example, if you take a look at the manuals for Acura or Honda cars from the 1990s (especially the early 1990s), you’ll see that they recommend having your airbag inspected every 10 years, and replaced if necessary.
 Keep this in mind if you are buying an older used car.
 And always do some research if you aren’t sure.

 Also, take note of the massive Takata airbag recall.
 It was learned that Takata airbags on vehicles with model years from 2002 to 2015 could deploy explosively.
 Metal shreds are even capable of flying through the car’s cabin if the inflator housing ruptures in a crash.
 If you believe your vehicle might have a Takata airbag, visit the National Highway Traffic Safety Administration’s website and type in your car’s VIN number.
+(It’s also worth noting that Takata was recently selected as the company with the worst brand reputation.
+Meanwhile, these are the best car brands for customer satisfaction.)

 Today’s airbags are durable